Shiveluch

+Snow has melted from warm volcanic deposits of ash and rock on the flanks of Shivelyuch[sic] on April 23, 2026.
+Image captured by the OLI (Operational Land Imager) on Landsat 9.

-Shiveluch (Шивелуч), also called Sheveluch, which originates from the name "suelich" which means "smoking mountain" in Itelmen, is the northernmost active volcano in Kamchatka Krai, Russia.
+Shiveluch (Шивелуч), also called Sheveluch, (Note: Other spellings include Шевелюч, Shevelyuch and Shivelyuch) which originates from the name "suelich" which means "smoking mountain" in Itelmen, is the northernmost active volcano in Kamchatka Krai, Russia.
 It and Karymsky are Kamchatka's largest, most active and most continuously erupting volcanoes, as well as one of the most active on the planet.
 Shiveluch erupts around 0.015 km3 of magma per year, which causes frequent and large hot avalanches and lava dome formations at the summit.
 Volcanic ash emissions from this volcano often disrupt air traffic connecting the Asian and North American continents.

 Geography

 Shiveluch belongs to the Kliuchevskaya volcano group, located in central Kamchatka 84 km northwest of Ust-Kamchatsk.
 The nearest settlement from the volcano is Klyuchi, situated 50 km from the mountain.
 The settlement is small enough to evacuate rapidly in case of a major eruption.

 Geologic setting

 Shiveluch is a volcano within the Kuril–Kamchatka volcanic arc which hosts tens of other volcanoes.
 As the Pacific Plate crust subducts deeper under the Okhotsk Plate, the melting points of minerals underground are reduced by other materials including water which results in the materials melting and forming into magma which rises onto the surface and forms the volcanoes.